VenueDriver/Mechajira/README.md

 The available commands:

+## create-loop
-## loop - Create a list of new JIRA issues with titles from a YAML file
+_Create a list of new JIRA issues with titles from a YAML file_

-The ```loop``` command reads a YAML file.
+The ```create-loop``` command reads a YAML file.
 The file includes context, and a list of titles.
 The command iterates over the list and creates JIRA issues with those titles.
+It will set the Epic for each new issue to the Epic specified in the YAML file.

+Use this when you have an existing Epic in JIRA, and you want to create a list of Tasks or Stories or Bugs or something under that Epic.
+Maybe you're doing QA on something, so you open a "QA on Something" epic, and you start taking notes.
+You can list your issues in the YAML file during QA and then run this command at the end to create a list of Bug issues all at once.

 Example:

-    mechajira loop list.yml
+    mechajira create-loop list.yml

-The config.yml file should look something like this:
+The list.yml file should look something like this:

     project: MEC          // Jira Project key
-    epic: MEC-90          // Jira Epic key
+    epic: MEC-1           // Jira Epic key
-    issuetype: Task       // Jira issue type
+    issuetype: Bug        // Jira issue type
     summary: Fix
     description: More text here...
-    sites:
-     - site 1
-     - site 2
-     - site 3
+    summaries:
+     - missing meta description tag
+     - incorrect Facebook Open Graph image
+     - wrong Google Tag Manager container ID

-Using the example config.yml file above, mechajira-loop.js will iterate over the values under 'sites' to create three Tasks with the above properties, each one having a Summary of "Fix [site]"
+Using the example config.yml file above, mechajira-loop.js will iterate over the values under 'sites' to create three Bug issues under the Epic "MEC-1" with the above properties, with these summaries:

-## bomb - Create many issues from a YAML file template

-The ```bomb``` command creates JIRA issues from a YAML file template.
-It can create sub-tasks under any number of initial tasks and then create issue links between tasks.
+1. Fix missing meta description tag
+* Fix incorrect Facebook Open Graph image
+* Fix wrong Google Tag Manager container ID

+## portfolio
+_Update JIRA issues from a JIRA Portfolio export CSV file._

+The ```portfolio``` command reads a CSV file, in the format that JIRA Portfolio exports from the "Scope" report.
+It looks for the "Scheduled End" date for each issue, and updates the "Due Date" of that JIRA issue with the scheduled end date.

+Use this when you want to use JIRA Portfolio to calculate the due dates on issues based on the calculated schedule.
+This can be useful for communicating the schedule to task workers through normal JIRA channels.
+The authors of this command use kanban boards in JIRA with swim lanes based on due dates.
+This Mechajira command connects the dots between JIR portfolio and those kanban boards.

+Example:

+    mechajira portfolio Engineering_Departme_Scope_20171026.csv

+The output should look a little like this:

+    $ mechajira portfolio portfolio/Engineering_Departme_Scope_20171017.csv
+    Updating issues from JIRA Portfolio export portfolio/Engineering_Departme_Scope_20171017.csv Skipping issue MEC-1, with no scheduled end date.
+    Setting due date on MEC-2 to 13/Nov/17...
+    MEC-2 due date updated to 2017-11-13.
+    Setting due date on MEC-3 to 13/Nov/17...
+    MEC-3 due date updated to 2017-11-13.

 # Configuration

 You can pass in the ```host```, ```username``` and ```password``` for your JIRA instance as options on the command line.
 For example:

-    mechajira loop -u user1 -p pass1 -h ourcompany.atlassian.net list.yml
+    mechajira loop -u user1 -p pass1 -h yourcompany.atlassian.net list.yml

 Mechajira will also look for a ```config.yml``` file in the current folder.
 You can store your access information so that you don't have to pass it as a parameter each time you run a command.

-    host: ourcompany.atlassian.net
+    host: yourcompany.atlassian.net
     username: user1
     password: pass1